soominkwon/soominkwon.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a final year Ph.
-D. student in the Department of Electrical and Computer Engineering at the University of Michigan, Ann Arbor, advised by Prof. Laura Balzano and Prof. Qing Qu.
+I am a final year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Michigan, Ann Arbor, advised by Prof. Laura Balzano and Prof. Qing Qu.
 Previously, I received my M.S. and B.S. degrees from Rutgers University, where I worked with Prof. Anand D. Sarwate.

 I am interested in a wide range of problems, from theoretical deep learning to practical and efficient algorithms for generative models.